-The Board undertakes performance evaluations of individual directors prior to the Board endorsing them for re-election.
+The Board undertakes performance evaluations of individual directors prior to the Board endorsing them for election or re-election (as the case may be).
 The Board considers the skills, knowledge and experience of the individual director, their overall performance, their attendances and participation at Board and Committee meetings, and their contributions to matters discussed.